xoxzo/blog.xoxzo.com/content/The Way We Work/cleaning-up-slack-en.md

 Using Slack, JIRA and other tools to manage and communicate in your work is really great and helpful.
-It is usually overkill though, and might even be counterproductive to start of with a bunch of rules on how and when to use them.
+It is usually overkill though, and might even be counterproductive to start off with a bunch of rules on how and when to use them.

-It is best to just start using your tools right away, and try to fit them to your worklfow processes.
+It is best to just start using your tools right away, and try to fit them to your workflow processes.

 Take a flexible path but understand the processes that you can't compromise.
 As you use the tools, you will make small changes here and there, but if you